 Overall, think of your strategy as the foundation of your process.
 The copy, imagery, and medium need to adapt and evolve based on what the strategy dictates, so it’s important to have a team that understands the fluidity of the process.

-Popular Types Of Content Marketing
+Types Of Content Marketing

+It’s one thing to understand the benefits of content marketing and it’s another thing to come up with a strategy for your content.
 Once your strategy is nailed down, then you can start to consider the many different types of content marketing options available.
 Of course, we don’t recommend picking one and hoping for the best or simply jumping on one content marketing bandwagon solely because it’s trending at the moment.
 The key is to figure out what your target audience will value and determine which type of content marketing tactics will work best.

 So, without further ado, here is a list of some of the most popular types of content marketing: